Sno-House/APISetUp/README.md

 ```bash
 tail ~/.bashrc
 ```
-Your output for step 9 should look something like this:
+Your output for step 9 should look something like this (note that it will not be exactly as in the picture.
+Your files paths may be different):
 ![alt text](VerifyOutput.png)

 10. Do a final test by running a small script.
 We can do this by cloning this directory and running the python script that's included.